tybottorff/bottorffdocs/notes/literature_notes.md

 # Nonlinear dynamics of multi-omics profiles during human aging
  - nonlinear important here given acceleration of mortality risk after specific time points
  - methods ideas for NCI irAE longitudinal data
+# Normalizing and denoising protein expression data from droplet-based single cell profiling
+ - dsb: denoised and scaled by background, to normalize and denoise droplet-based protein expression data
+ - noise originates from unbound antibodies encapsulated during droplet generation (so empty droplet protein levels can be used to estimate noise)
+ - isotype control antibodies and background average signal in cells correlates, shared variance can correct cell-to-cell technical noise
+ - CITE-seq: DNA-barcoded antibodies + transcriptome
+ - ASAP-seq: DNA-barcoded antibodies + chromatin accessibility
+ - DNA-barcoded antibody measurements give readouts of protein levels in terms of antibody-derived tag (ADT) counts/protein
+ - scRNAseq normalization (by library size, i.e. total mRNA/cell i.e. total UMI count/modality per cell) not appropriate here for several reasons (higher background, higher variance)
+ - CLR (centered log ratio) transformation can be used to normalize ADT data, CLR can be relative to other proteins or other cells
 # Not-so-opposite ends of the spectrum: CD8<sup>+</sup> T cell dysfunction across chhronic infection, cancer, and autoimmunity
  - review: 3 signals are 1) antigen/TCR, 2) costimulation (CD28?), and 3) inflammatory cytokines
  - **dysfunction/hyporesponse from Tex in chronic infection may be integral for *persistent* response in chronic context**